Philosophical Debates

 Martin Heidegger vs. Sigmund Freud

-Is anxiety a signal that something has gone wrong — repressed conflict seeking expression — or is it a disclosure of som…
+Is anxiety a signal that something has gone wrong (an unconscious conflict pressing toward the surface), or is it a disc…

 Read debate →